-The Brooklinen comes in two models: Lightweight and All-Season.
-I received the All-Season Down Comforter, which is designed to be fluffier and warmer than the Lightweight model.
+The Brooklinen comes in two models: Lightweight and All-Season, and I received the All-Season Down Comforter, which is designed to be fluffier and warmer than the Lightweight model.

-Brooklinen is known for their luxurious bedding.
-Is this a luxury comforter?
-Read on for my full review.
+Brooklinen is known for their luxurious bedding so, to find out if this is true luxury, read on for my full Brooklyn Down Comforter review.

-- You want a durable, luxury down comforter.
+- Those who want a durable, luxury down comforter.
 The Brooklinen contains some very luxurious materials like 400 thread count cotton and Canadian down clusters.
-These materials give the comforter a luxury look and feel.
-They are also durable materials so this should be a solid long-term investment.
+These materials give the comforter a luxury look and feel, and they are also durable materials, making this a solid long-term investment.

-- You want something that can be used as a comforter or a duvet insert.
-When you receive your Brooklinen, it is ready to use right away.
-You can throw it on your bed and use it as a comforter.
-However, if you want to place it inside a duvet cover, you can do this as well.
-The Brooklinen features corner tabs that allow you to secure it within a duvet cover.
+- Those who want something that can be used as a comforter or a duvet insert.
+When the Brooklinen arrives, one can throw it on the bed immediately and use it as a comforter.
+However, if someone wants to place it inside a duvet cover, the Brooklinen features corner tabs that allow it to be secured within a duvet cover.

-- You are a hot sleeper.
-If you want a down comforter that won’t make you wake up feeling sweaty, it is worth taking a look at the Brooklinen.
-The cotton shell is breathable and the down fill promotes airflow through the comforter.
-You shouldn’t be sleeping too hot under the Brooklinen.
+- Hot sleepers.
+For those who want a down comforter that won’t make them wake up feeling sweaty, it is worth taking a look at the Brooklinen.
+The cotton shell is breathable and the down fill promotes airflow through the comforter, so most people shouldn’t be sleeping too hot under the Brooklinen.

-- You want an extra fluffy comforter.
+- Those who want an extra fluffy comforter.
 While the Brooklinen does contain down clusters with 700 fill power, it is not the fluffiest down comforter I have come across.
-If you want a comforter with more loft and fluff, you might have to look elsewhere.
+Those who want a comforter with more loft and fluff might have to look elsewhere.

-- You want a comforter for the colder months.
-Even though this is the All-Season model, it is not very insulating.
-If you are looking for a comforter that will add serious warmth to your bed, the Brooklinen might not be the best choice.
+- Those who want a comforter for the colder months.
+Even though this is the All-Season model, it is not very insulating so , if someone is looking for a comforter that will add serious warmth to the bed, the Brooklinen might not be the best choice.

-- You are looking for an affordable comforter.
-The Brooklinen is a luxurious down comforter.
-It contains a number of premium materials.
-This luxury is reflected in the price of the Brooklinen.
-It is close to $300 for a Full/Queen size down comforter.
-If you want to spend less money upfront, you might need to consider something without such fine components.
+- Those who are looking for an affordable comforter.
+The Brooklinen is a luxurious down comforter and contains a number of premium materials, and this luxury is reflected in its price.
+It is close to $300 for a Full/Queen size down comforter, so those who want to spend less money upfront might need to consider something without such fine components.

 RELATED: Best Comforters

-- The outer shell of the Brooklinen is made of 100% cotton.
-It is put together with a sateen weave with a 400 thread count.
+- The outer shell of the Brooklinen is made of 100% cotton, and it is put together with a sateen weave with a 400 thread count.

-- The comforter features a baffle box design.
-This allows the fill to expand more than it might in a sewn-through comforter.
+- The comforter features a baffle box design which allows the fill to expand more than it might in a sewn-through comforter.

-- The fill consists of 700 fill power, Canadian down clusters.
-It is sourced from Hutterite farms who never engage in live-plucking.
+- The fill consists of 700 fill power, Canadian down clusters, sourced from Hutterite farms that never engage in live-plucking.

-- The Brooklinen features corner tabs.
-These will let you secure the Brooklinen within a duvet cover.
+- The Brooklinen features corner tabs which will let one secure the Brooklinen within a duvet cover.

-- You have three size options: Twin/Twin XL, Full/Queen, and King/California King.
+- Customers have three size options: Twin/Twin XL, Full/Queen, and King/California King.

 Feel And Loft

-The Brooklinen’s sateen shell is very soft and smooth.
-Running my hand top of the comforter, it is very smooth.
-Lying underneath the comforter, I can say that it feels nice against my skin.
-I did not need to place the Brooklinen in a duvet cover.
+The Brooklinen’s sateen shell is very soft and smooth and, running my hand top of the comforter, it is very smooth.
+Lying underneath the comforter, I can say that it feels nice against my skin, so I did not need to place the Brooklinen in a duvet cover.

-I was surprised by the Brooklinen’s lack of loft.
+However, I was surprised by the Brooklinen’s lack of loft.
 Considering it contains down clusters with a 700 fill power, I thought it would be much fluffier.
 I believe this might have to do with the fill weight, not the fill power.
-Fill weight refers to how much fill you are actually getting in your comforter.
-You can have down with a very high fill power but, if there isn’t much of it, you won’t have a very fluffy comforter.
+Fill weight refers to how much fill one is actually getting in a comforter.
+The down can have a very high fill power but, if there isn’t much of it, it won’t be a very fluffy comforter.

-While this is the All-Season comforter, it is not very heavy.
-So, even with its 700 fill power, it is not a lofty comforter.
+While this is the All-Season comforter, it is not very heavy and, even with its 700 fill power, it is not a lofty comforter.
 Fluffier comforters usually exhibit a combination of high fill power and high fill weight.

 Warmth And Breathability

-The All-Season Down Comforter is very breathable.
-The cotton shell and down clusters allow for quite a bit of air to flow through the comforter.
+The All-Season Down Comforter is very breathable because the cotton shell and down clusters allow for quite a bit of air to flow through the comforter.
 Pairing the Brooklinen with some lighter sheets, I am not sleeping hot or waking up sweaty and clammy.
 The Lightweight model is even airier than the All-Season so I can imagine it sleeps even cooler!

 However, when I set my thermostat to make my room even colder, the Brooklinen was not insulating me enough, and I had to pair it with another blanket.
-The Brooklinen could work as a duvet insert for a flannel duvet.
-This might also provide more warmth during the colder months.
+The Brooklinen could work as a duvet insert for a flannel duvet, which might provide more warmth during the colder months.

 As is the case with most down comforters, the Brooklinen can only be cleaned at a dry cleaner or professional cleaner.
-You can spot clean the outside of the comforter to handle minor stains.
+However, the Brooklinen can be spot cleaned to handle minor stains.

-If you are worried about making a mess, you could invest in a duvet cover.
-This will protect the Brooklinen, and a duvet cover is much easier to clean than a comforter!
+People who are worried about making a mess should invest in a duvet cover because this will protect the Brooklinen, and a duvet cover is much easier to clean than a comforter!